RisingStack/nuxt3-caching-with-auth/README.md

 <img src="readme_assets/without_client_only/swr_ttl.gif" width="1200"/>

-#### ISR without TTL
+### ISR without TTL

 The button name isn't updated as ISR without TTL means page is cached permanently

 <img src="readme_assets/without_client_only/isr_no_ttl.gif" width="1200"/>

-#### ISR with TTL
+### ISR with TTL

 The button name only updates when TTL expires

 <img src="readme_assets/without_client_only/isr_ttl.gif" width="1200"/>

-#### SSR
+### SSR
-While if we look at SSR page, it works as expected: on the first page load we can see "Login" button; after logging in and page reload we can see "Logout" button.
+When examining the SSR page, it functions as expected: upon the initial page load, the 'Login' button is visible.
+After logging in and reloading the page, the 'Logout' button is displayed.

 <img src="readme_assets/without_client_only/ssr.gif" width="1200"/>

 What is causing this?
-This is due to the fact that both SWR and ISR rendering modes are caching the server-generated html response for the page.
-This means that even though the value provided by API response changes, we can still see the stale data in the browser until TTL expires or response changes depending on rendering mode.
+The issue stems from both SWR and ISR rendering modes caching the server-generated HTML response for the page.
+This implies that despite changes in the value provided by the API response, stale data persists in the browser until the TTL expires or the response changes, depending on the rendering mode.

-### Solution
+## Solution
-In order to prevent caching of the parts of the layout/page/component, we can wrap them in [ClientOnly](https://nuxt.com/docs/api/components/client-only) component provided by Nuxt, which ensures that particular slot is only rendered client side.
+To prevent caching of specific parts of the layout, page, or component, we can wrap them within the [ClientOnly](https://nuxt.com/docs/api/components/client-only) component provided by Nuxt.
+This ensures that the particular slot is rendered only on the client side.

 Let's modify the [default layout](layouts/default.vue):
 ```vue